 Hiking to Tiger's Nest: What the 1,000-Meter Climb Is Actually Like

-The monastery appeared through the pine trees like a hallucination.
-I'd been climbing for 90 minutes, breathing hard at 2,800 meters, calves burning, wondering why I'd rejected the offer of a horse at the trailhead.
-And then — through a gap in the branches — white walls and gold roofs pressed against a sheer cliff face, 900 meters above the Paro Valley floor.
+The monastery appears through the pine trees like a hallucination.
+Ninety minutes of climbing brings you to 2,800 meters with your calves burning and your lungs working hard — and then, through a gap in the branches, white walls and gold roofs press against a sheer cliff face, 900 meters above the Paro Valley floor.

 Taktsang Palphug.
 Tiger's Nest.
 The most photographed building in Bhutan, and quite possibly the most improbable monastery on Earth.